ColDog/socketify/Readme.md

       name: 'CommentsController',
       updatesTo: {

-        // when 'all' needs to be updated, use this callback
+        // when 'all' needs to be updated, the controller
+        // will call this.setState(data), with the proper
+        // context because of .bind(this)
         all: this.setState.bind(this)
       }
     })